assembler-institute/sass-clone-instagram/README.md

 ## In which cases would we use SCSS?
 And in which cases would we use SASS?

 <p align="left">
-Both work perfectly with SASS and the CSS that is created from then, so at the end it comes to a personal preference.
+Both work perfectly with SASS and the CSS that is created from them, so at the end it comes to a personal preference.
 If the user likes the CSS syntax and comes from it, is probable that will feel more comfortable with SCSS format.
 </p>